Car Stereo FAQ

 Once you've attached the Crutchfield wiring harness to your new receiver, simply plug it in to your car's harness

-Q: What's the best way to connect the free Crutchfield wiring harness to my new CD receiver's harness?
+Q: What's the best way to connect the Crutchfield wiring harness to my new CD receiver's harness?

 A: The most important factor here is getting a tight connection that won't come loose over time.
 Simply twisting the wires together and taping them with electrical tape won't give you a strong connection.